 Self Hosted WordPress Blog

-The most lovable and genuine platform in today’s world is Web.
-And the most fast and easiest way to build web/online business platform is to start a blog.
-Weather you can do it for free with free hosted options.
-But still you can get most control with self hosted WordPress blog.
+The most lovable and genuine platform in today’s world is the Web.
+And the fastest and easiest way to build a web/online business platform is to start a blog.
+Whether you can do it for free with free hosted options.
+But still, you can get most control with self-hosted WordPress blog.
 This is what most serious bloggers use.
 It is what I use here on my Self Hosted WordPress Blog.

 However, this is where many people get stuck.
 They assume that the process of setting up a hosting service and installing WordPress is complicated and time-consuming.
 It’s not.